T. J. Eckleberg

-T. J. Eckleberg is a musician, producer, poet and theatre director originally from Sydney.
+T. J. Eckleburg is a musician, producer, poet and theatre director originally from Sydney.
 He was the artistic director at Shopfront, an Australian contemporary arts centre between 2004 and 2010.
 His name comes from Dr. T. J. Eckleburg, a fictional oculist in The Great Gatsby.
-A fictional oculist, and financier of music producer Yul Singh, named Dr. T. J. Eckleburg also appears in The Ground Beneath Her Feet.
 He has lived in London, Berlin, and Kyoto.

 Music

 Eckleberg has featured in collaborations and projects with Morganics, Deepchild, Inga Lijlestrom, and Tokyo Snow Monkeys.
 He was a founding member of The DeltaHorse with Dana Colley.